Hawaiian Airlines Credit Card Review: Get to Hawaii for Free

 - As with many other rewards credit cards, there is an annual fee with the Hawaiian Airlines credit card.
 The fee comes in at $89 annually and is not waived the first year.
 Yes, I’m not a fan of annual fees but you also need to take a look at the value received.

-After taking a look at the Hawaiian Airlines credit card, I do think for many it could be a great card to consider.
+After taking a look at the Hawaiian Airlines credit card, I do think for many it could be a good card to consider.
 This is especially the case if you’re considering going to Hawaii in the near future.
 In that event it’s a no-brainer, in my opinion, to use a card like this to significantly lower the overall cost of your trip.
 You can even take the reduction a step further and add in a card like the Barclaycard Arrival or the Starwood Preferred Guest card in order to reduce your lodging costs or even eliminate them altogether.

 Like I pointed out, I don’t like having an annual fee, but you also have to take a look at the value you’re receiving from what it gives you.
 In this case you receive a free coach ticket, half off a companion ticket, and some other nice bonuses.
-I did fail to mention that the interest rate on the Hawaiian Airlines credit card is variable between 15.99% and 24.99%.
-However, if you pay off your credit cards each month like we do, that shouldn’t be an issue.

 What is your new favorite credit card that you’re churning?
 Where are you planning on traveling next?